hortonllc6-coder/Agentic-Trace/README.md

 ### **The Solution: A Digital Supervisor**
 **AgentTrace** is a supervision system for AI.
-* It acts like a **automated audit tracer* for AI Agents, recording every step of their decision path and execution flow so we can see exactly where a mistake happened.
+*It assigns UUIDs and timestamps to every execution step. for AI Agents, recording every step of their decision path and execution flow so we can see exactly where a mistake happened.
 * It then uses a second, specialized "Senior AI" (the **Judge**) to automatically audit those logs.

 ### **The Result**